 - 12. Children will be at various levels of spiritual comprehension.
 Pray for the Lord to take the message and do with it as he wills: plant seeds, bring to salvation, or strengthen and grow those who are already believers. - 13.
-Have Bible passages that will be used in the lessons bookmarked ahead of time, and use your Bible throughout the lessons at the appropriate times.
-Show through your facial expressions and your actions the importance of the Scriptures. - 14.
+Ahead of time, bookmark the Bible passages you will be teaching from, and use your Bible throughout the lessons at the appropriate times.
+Through your facial expressions and your actions, show the importance of the Scriptures. - 14.
 Show love.
 All children, regardless of age or appearance, need to be loved.
 Greet them warmly each day and always be ready with smiles, encouraging words, and appropriate hugs.
 (Make sure to be aware of your church's appropriate touching policies.) - 15.
 Be all there.
 Try to leave behind whatever is currently going on in your life and focus your attention on the children under your care. - 16.
 When kids are sitting on the floor for drawing or writing activities, give them a firm surface (clipboards, old magazines or books) to use underneath the papers.
-Cut corrugated cardboard into 9 x 12 pieces and add a binder clip for inexpensive clipboards. - 17.
+(A corrugated box cut into a 9 x 12 rectangle with a binder clip at the top makes a good clipboard.) - 17.
 Notice the good.
 Children want attention and will sometimes resort to acting up in an effort to receive attention, even if it is negative attention.
 Be proactive by noticing and praising the things they do right.
 Be an encourager. - Children like order.
 Think through potential trouble spots in your day and decide on a firm, loving discipline strategy.
-Ask for help from experienced individuals. - Children generally rise to the level expected of them, so challenge them to work on memory verses and their take-home student guides.
-Some may even want to try the bonus memory passage, which is John 1:1-4, 14, a wonderful passage about the Word (Jesus). - 20.
+Ask for help from experienced individuals. - 19.
+Children generally rise to the level expected of them, so challenge them to work on memory verses and their take-home student guides.
+Some may even want to try the bonus memory verse passage, which is John 1:1-4, 14, a wonderful passage about Jesus, the Word. - 20.
 Have fun!
 Teaching should be a joy for you.
 "Rejoice always, pray without ceasing, in everything give thanks" (1 Thessalonians 5:16-18).